KacperMrzyglocki/MatrixMultiplicationTask/README.md

 # MatrixMultiplicationTask
-BlockingBenchmark.java needs to go in the test scope, it's actallu not a blocking algorithm, but native one.
+BlockingBenchmark.java needs to go in the test scope, it's actually not a blocking algorithm, but native one.